cosmic-sizing-tool/cosmic-sizing-tool/README.md

 #### Deployment instructions ###

 To build and run the application in the Play server, execute `make server`.
-It may take some time to download some missing packages the first time if you have installed *activator-minimal* or the offline distribution.
+It may take some time to download some missing packages the first time if you have installed *activator-minimal*.

 Once the server is running you can connect to the application's webpage by entering ``http://127.0.0.1:9000`` in your browser's address bar.
 The first time you access the application, it may take a while because of the compilation process.